David Edward Byrd

-David Edward Byrd (born April 4, 1941) is an American graphic artist, designer, illustrator and painter.
-Many of his design are considered to have helped define the look of rock and roll music starting in the 1960s.
-He is most well known for his poster designs, including his rock posters for the Fillmore East as well as his Broadway theatre posters.
+David Edward Byrd (April 4, 1941 – February 3, 2025) was an American graphic artist, designer, illustrator, and painter.
+Many of his designs are considered to have helped to define the look of rock and roll music, starting in the 1960s.
+He was best known for his poster designs, which included rock posters for Fillmore East and Broadway theatre posters.
+Byrd's poster for the Broadway play Godspell is among his most famous works.

-Early life
+Early life and education

-David Byrd was born April 4, 1941, in what is now Cleveland, Tennessee[9] and was raised in Miami Beach, Florida.
+David Byrd was born April 4, 1941, in what is now Cleveland, Tennessee.
+After his parents divorced, he was raised by his mother and stepfather in Miami Beach, Florida.

-Education
+Byrd claimed his childhood was an unhappy one as his mother and stepfather frequently hosted raucous parties where Byrd, as a young boy, had to work as a bartender.
+He graduated from Miami Beach High School in 1959, attended the Boston Museum School for a year and then Carnegie-Mellon University in Pittsburgh, Pennsylvania, where he received a BFA in Painting and Design in 1964 and an MFA in Painting and Printmaking in 1966.

-He graduated from Miami Beach High School in 1959, attended the Boston Museum School for a year and then Carnegie-Mellon University in Pittsburgh, Pennsylvania where he received a BFA in Painting and Design in 1964 and an MFA in Painting and Printmaking in 1966.
-From 1970 to 1979, Byrd taught at the Pratt Institute and the School of Visual Arts.
+While studying in Pittsburgh, Byrd worked in a steel mill to pay for his education because his stepfather refused to.
+His mother, by then an alcoholic, visited him just once while he was in Pittsburgh and was intoxicated during the vist.
+Years later, in 1962, he would discover his dead mother's body lying next to sleeping pills and a bottle of vodka.

 After receiving his BFA, Byrd moved to Pittsburgh to work at WQED-TV, where he did design for the nascent Mister Rogers' Neighborhood show.
 He was subsequently asked back to Carnegie-Mellon to complete his graduate work.
+From 1970 to 1979, Byrd taught at the Pratt Institute and the School of Visual Arts.